spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/share-auth.md

    :::info

    To find your Edge host ID, you can log in to [Local UI](../host-management/access-console.md).
 In the **Overview** section is the Edge host ID.
-If you didn't enable local UI, you can log in to [Palette](https://console.spectrocloud.com) and find the Edge host ID in the [Edge host grid view](../../site-deployment/edge-host-view.md) page in the **Machine ID** column.
+If you didn't enable Local UI, you can log in to [Palette](https://console.spectrocloud.com) and find the Edge host ID in the [Edge host grid view](../../site-deployment/edge-host-view.md) page in the **Machine ID** column.